An insight into the program

 More information will likely reduce the estimated resolution time.
 Please remain available for contact in case more information is needed.
 The Private Inquiries thread will be used for feedback related to your submission by the MyBB Team.

 Additionally, you can include your name, company/group affiliation and personal website (if applicable) that may be used for disclosure attribution in Release Notes and the Release Blog Post.

 Attribution is applicable to persons/entities who, having discovered security issues, follow the disclosure process satisfying the following criteria:

 - the software in question is limited to the MyBB forum software (vulnerabilities within third party extensions do not count),

 - the vulnerability is technical (techniques such as social engineering or phishing do not count),

-- the vulnerability is present in the latest stable release of a supported software branch (vulnerabilities within development releases or older versions do not count),
+- the vulnerability is present in the latest stable release or reviewed, pre-release codebase of a supported software branch (vulnerabilities within development releases or older versions do not count),

 - no MyBB installations are tested or exploited without explicit permission of their owners,